rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 [youtube https://youtu.be/7VVuLP6bkoM?utm_source=repo&utm_medium=repo&utm_campaign=repo_relaunchvdo&utm_id=repo_relaunchvdo]

-== Best Plugin To Generate WooCommerce Google Product Feed ==
+== Best Plugin To Generate WooCommerce Google Product Feed & Facebook Catalog ==

-Currently, this plugin is considered the easiest and the most effective Product Feed Management plugin to generate WooCommerce Google Shopping Feed.
+Currently, this plugin is considered the easiest and the most effective Product Feed Management plugin to generate WooCommerce Google Shopping Feed and Facebook catalog.

-You will get everything you need that is required by Google merchant feed (Google Shopping Feed) including:
+You will get everything you need that is required by Google merchant feed (Google Shopping Feed) and Facebook feed including:

 - Custom Fields for Unique Identifiers
 - Advanced Category Mapping